Matt Kibbe: Recognition and influence

 Matt Kibbe was described by Newsweek as one of the “masterminds” behind the Tea Party movement.
 MSNBC's Keith Olbermann once branded him “The second worst person in the world.”
 He influences grassroots political media production and discourse through Free the People and related media ventures.

 Personal life

-Married to Terry Kibbe, who serves as CEO of Free the People.
+Married to Terry Kibbe, who is CEO of Free the People.
 The couple resides in Washington, DC.
 Kibbe is known for his interests in craft beer, whisky, Austrian economics literature, and being a dedicated Grateful Dead fan.